The Bone Church in Kutna Hora, Czech Republic

 Okay?
 Ready?

-Not far from Prague is a town called Kutna Hora; it’s a pretty little town with a Unesco blah blah blah…
+Not far from Prague is a town called Kutna Hora; it’s a pretty little town whose city center is a UNESCO World Heritage Site.

 But first some back story…